-For almost two decades, Travelers has implemented a variety of business initiatives to reduce our paper usage.
-In 2019, Travelers started partnering with American Forests, the oldest conservation group in the United States, to fund the planting of a tree for every Personal Insurance customer who chooses paperless billing.
+Travelers has implemented a variety of business initiatives to reduce our paper usage.
+In 2019, Travelers started partnering with American Forests, the oldest conservation group in the United States, to fund the planting or conservation of one tree for each Personal Insurance billing account converted to paperless billing.
 In 2020, we also joined the U.S. chapter of 1t.org to help conserve, restore and grow one trillion trees by 2030.

-As of Earth Day 2024, we have funded the planting or conservation of more than five million trees in 17 U.S. states and Canada, exceeding the previous goal we had set for ourselves.
-Our current commitment is to fund the planting or conservation of 750,000 trees by Earth Day 2025.
+As of 2024, we have funded the planting or conservation of more than 5 million trees across 18 U.S. states and Canada through our partnership with American Forests and the U.S. chapter of 1t.org.
+Our current commitment is to fund the planting or conservation of up to 10 million trees by 2030.
 In addition to restoring natural landscapes, providing habitat for wildlife and naturally capturing carbon emissions, this effort has helped us minimize our environmental impact and carbon footprint.
-Beyond this campaign's environmental impacts of planting trees and reducing paper consumption, paperless billing provides an added level of convenience for customers by allowing for easy access and retrieval of billing documents, while helping us save millions of dollars in paper and postage costs.
+Beyond this campaign's environmental impacts of planting trees, paperless billing provides an added level of convenience for customers by allowing for easy access and retrieval of billing documents, while helping us save millions of dollars in paper and postage costs.